Recursive Language Models: Results and Discussion

-On information-dense tasks like OOLONG or OOLONG-Pairs, we observed several cases where recursive LM sub-calling is necessary.
+On information-dense tasks like OOLONG or OOLONG-Pairs, we observed several cases where programmatic recursive LM sub-calling is necessary.
 In \S\ref{sec4.4-qualitative}, we see \RLM{}(Qwen3-Coder) perform the necessary semantic transformation line-by-line through recursive sub-calls, while the ablation without sub-calls is forced to use keyword heuristics to solve these tasks.
-Across all information-dense tasks, \RLM{}s outperform the ablation without sub-calling by $10\%$-$59\%$.
+On OOLONG-Pairs in particular, the higher recursive depth variants of the \RLM{} for GPT-5 outperform all other methods including Claude Code and OpenCode by a large margin.

-\textbf{Observation 3: LM performance degrades as a function of input length and problem complexity, while \RLM{} performance scales better.} The benchmarks {S-NIAH}, {OOLONG}, and {OOLONG-Pairs} contain a fixed number of tasks over a context with lengths ranging from $2^{13}$ to $2^{18}$.
-Furthermore, each benchmark can be loosely categorized by different processing costs of the input context with respect to length (roughly constant, linear, and quadratic respectively).
-In Figure~\ref{fig:rlm-scaling}, we directly compare an \RLM{} using GPT-5 to base GPT-5 on each task -- we find that GPT-5 performance degrades significantly faster for more complex tasks, while \RLM{} performance degrades but at a much slower rate, which aligns with the findings of ~\citet{goldman2025reallylongcontextneed}.
+\textbf{Observation 3: LM performance degrades as a function of input length and problem complexity, while \RLM{} performance scales better.} The benchmarks {S-NIAH}, {OOLONG}, and {OOLONG-Pairs} contain a fixed number of tasks over contexts with lengths ranging from $2^{13}$ to $2^{20}$.
+Each benchmark can be categorized by different processing complexity of the input context with respect to length (roughly constant, linear, and quadratic respectively).
+In Figure~\ref{fig:rlm-scaling}, we directly compare an \RLM{}(GPT-5, depth=1) to base GPT-5, and find that GPT-5 performance degrades significantly faster for more complex tasks, which aligns with the findings of \citet{goldman2025reallylongcontextneed}, while \RLM{} performance degrades at a slower rate.
 For context lengths beyond $2^{14}$, the \RLM{} consistently outperforms GPT-5.

-Furthermore, \RLM{} costs scale proportionally to the the complexity of the task, while still remaining in the same order of magnitude of cost as GPT-5 (see Figure~\ref{fig:cost-scaling} in Appendix~\ref{appx1:runtime-cost}).
-In \S\ref{sec4.4-qualitative}, we explore what choices the \RLM{} makes in these settings that causes these differences in cost.
-Lastly, in this setting, we also observe that the base LM outperforms \RLM{} in the small input context regime.
-By construction, an \RLM{} has strictly more representation capacity than an LM: the choice of an environment that calls the root LM is equivalent to the base LM; in practice, however, we observe that \RLM{} performance is slightly worse on smaller input lengths, suggesting a tradeoff point between when to use a base LM and when to use an \RLM.
+Furthermore, \RLM{} costs scale proportionally to the complexity of the task, while still remaining in the same order of magnitude of cost as GPT-5 (see Figure~\ref{fig:cost-scaling} in Appendix~\ref{appx1:runtime-cost}).
+In \S\ref{sec4.4-qualitative}, we explore the choices that the \RLM{} makes that cause these differences in cost.